joma74/udemy-docker-k8s-tcg/README.md

 - Negative indices are let through.
 They are always responded with 1.
 - Numbers over 40 are rejected per the service with a 422, but this is not shown in the gui.
+- After input and submitting of a new index, you have to refresh your browser page manually to see the then updated content.

 ## Project's Service Concept